• Home

 Based on our discussion, we will prioritize the different aspects so that you can pick and choose how to protect your brand.

-What is the exact cost for the trademark registration?
+What is the total cost of trademark registration?

-The minimum cost for a trademark registration is $1,600 if everything goes smoothly.
-However, realistically, the trademark registration typically costs about $2,000 to $2,500 depending on the issues that arise during the trademark registration process.
+The cost of a trademark registration is $2,500-3,000 if everything goes smoothly.
+If issues arise, then the trademark registration process could cost thousands, more depending on the issue that needs to be resolved.
 For example, the examiner may reject the description of goods and services.
-A response will have to be filed to address these issues.
+A response will have to be filed to address the issues.

-Additionally, clients typically have questions throughout the process which will be billed out at my hourly billing rate.
+Additionally, clients typically have questions throughout the process, which will be billed at my standard hourly rate.

 When is payment made?